Oron people: Oro Ukpabang group

-The Oro Ukpabang Group are as far the largest group in Oron, and it is in the recognition of this that the area is named after them, the population os concentrated in the hinterland with Udung Uko, Eyo Abasi, Nsie, Oruko, Mbukpo-Eyakan and Oyubia having large concentration.
+The Oro Ukpabang Group are by far the largest group in Oron, and it is in the recognition of this that the area is named after them.
+The population is concentrated in the hinterland with Udung Uko, Eyo Abasi, Nsie, Oruko, Mbukpo-Eyakan, and Oyubia having large concentrations.

-Oro tradition of Origin and migration are on four important points, first contrary to the speculation of the European anthropologists and administrators, the people of Oron categorically reject the notion that they are the sub tribe of the ibibio.
+Oro tradition of origin and migration are on four important points.
+First, contrary to the speculation of the European anthropologists and administrators, the people of Oron categorically reject the notion that they are the sub tribe of the Ibibio.
 As indicated earlier, this denial is not a recent phenomenon to be explained away by post Nigerian independence political agitation.
 Indeed, even at the early age of colonial rule, the Ibibio never disputed the fact that the Oron is a distinct ethnic group in Nigeria.
-On December 4, 1939, In answer to a question put to Mr Udoma Asuquo by Chief Nyong Essien, an Ibibio, The Chief Secretary to the government said "They Ukpabang are not of Ibibio Origin, and are not accepted as such by the Ibibios".Similarly in the Local Government Reform in the Calabar province (1949) Mr R.M Stevens pointed out that "They Oron are extremely unwilling to be dragged into the predominantly Ibibio unit, in which they feared they will be swamped".
+On December 4, 1939, in answer to a question put to Mr Udoma Asuquo by Chief Nyong Essien, an Ibibio, the Chief Secretary to the government said: "They Ukpabang are not of Ibibio Origin, and are not accepted as such by the Ibibios".Similarly in the Local Government Reform in the Calabar province (1949), Mr R.M Stevens pointed out: "They Oron are extremely unwilling to be dragged into the predominantly Ibibio unit, in which they feared they will be swamped".

-This of course, is not to deny that the two groups have interacted over the years and in the process influenced each other.
+This of course, is not to deny that the two groups have interacted over the years and, in the process, influenced each other.

-Secondly Oron tradition maintain that Abang Okpo the putative father of the Oron and his followers came from Ancient Kemet before the advent of the Moslems and Arabs in that region according to evidences from ancient Oron ancestral cravings Ekpu Oro.
+Secondly, Oron tradition maintains that Abang Okpo, the putative father of the Oron, and his followers came from Ancient Kemet before the advent of the Moslems and Arabs in that region, according to evidence from ancient Oron ancestral carvings Ekpu Oro.
 In support of the Mediterranean origin of the Oron people, references are made to certain ancient customs and traditions among the Oron people which is of the same to their Mediterranean counterparts which include: the existence of such semitic names in Oron such as Samu, Sama, Abia, Bieto, Zedeke and Nehema etc; the widespread and fundamental practice of circumcision which was not practice in the ancient times by their neighbours; as well as funeral rites for deceased old people in Oron Traditional society.

-None of Oron culture or names was derived from Bantu or any language elsewhere as immigrant and their clothing was made from loins gown and skirts with beads known as 'Ngwa', their men were clean shaved with an artificial Beard with cap just like the ancient Kemet people which is seen in several ancient cravings known as (Ekpu) and as describe by Percy Amaury Talbot in 1897.
+None of Oron culture or names were derived from Bantu or any language elsewhere as immigrant and their clothing was made from loins gown and skirts with beads known as 'Ngwa', their men were clean shaved with an artificial Beard with cap just like the ancient Kemet people which is seen in several ancient cravings known as (Ekpu) and as describe by Percy Amaury Talbot in 1897.
 Their women plaited hair naturally.